1949 Wheat Penny Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Rare 1949 Wheat Penny Error List

-The 1949 wheat penny series includes several notable mint errors that significantly increase collectible value beyond standard business strikes.
+The 1949 wheat penny series includes several documented mint errors that can substantially increase a coin’s value well beyond standard business-strike prices.

 1. 1949-D/D RPM FS-501 Error